Easter Craft Ideas

 If you are looking for Easter religious craft ideas, they have an inexpensive selection at Oriental Trading Company, Inc.

-That's where I buy mine.
-They work out to be as little as .50 cents per child.
+That's where I sometimes buy mine.
+The price for each craft can work out to be as little as .50 cents per child.

 Secular Crafts Ideas For Easter:

-Don't worry, Oriental Trading Company, Inc. also has plenty of Easter craft kits for non Christian themes, too.
+Don't worry, Oriental Trading also has plenty of Easter craft kits for non Christian themes, too.
 There's over 100 options to choose from, and most of them are under $10.

 Whether you want to create something with foam, stickers, beads, cardboard, glue, or paper, there are adorable choices.